-- 1. Resuspend lyophilized peptide powder in dH20 at a concentration of 1 mg/ml to 1.5 mg/ml in a tube with headspace and a tight fitting cap. - 2.
-Estimate the amount of peptide in the tube and weigh approximately 1 to 2 equal weights of small (average 0.5 to 1 mm diameter) granular charcoal (e.g. for 10 mg peptide, use 10 to 20 mg charcoal).
+- 1. Resuspend lyophilized peptide powder in $dH_2O$ at a concentration of 1.5 mg/ml in a tube with headspace and a tight fitting cap. - Estimate the amount of peptide in the tube and weigh approximately 1 to 2 equal weights of small (average 0.5 to 1 mm diameter) granular charcoal (e.g. for 10 mg peptide, use 10 to 20 mg charcoal).
 If the charcoal granules are larger, they can be broken up to increase surface area.
 Add the charcoal to the peptide solution and tightly cap the tube. - 3.
-Place the tube on agitator (rocker, shaker, rotator, etc) Incubate at room temperature 3 to 5 hours, with mild agitation.
+Place the tube on agitator (rocker, shaker, rotator, etc).
+Incubate at room temperature 3 to 5 hours, with mild agitation.
 Make sure that the charcoal is mixing through the peptide solution, and not simply sitting in the bottom of the tube.
 This can be done by placing the tube on its side and shaking, or by rocking or inverting the tube on a rotator.

-Mixing the vaccine - sample protocol to make about 25 doses of vaccine (about 12 doses plus priming waste)
+Mixing the vaccine - sample protocol to make 10 ml of vaccine (about 15 to 20 doses, or about 12 to 15 doses plus nasal sprayer priming waste)

-- 1. Heat the working solutions to 50 to 60 deg C (15 minutes for 50 ml conical tube; 10 minutes for 15 ml conical tube) to ensure they are virus free. - 2.
+- Heat the working solutions to 50 to 60 deg C (15 minutes for 50 ml conical tube; 10 minutes for 15 ml conical tube) to ensure they are virus free. - 2.
 Sterilize the small beaker and stir bar by cleaning with soap and water, and then drying by wiping with an alcohol-soaked paper towel. - 3.
-Place the beaker with the magnetic stir bar inside on a magnetic stir plate. - 4.
-Add 7.2 ml chitosan working solution to the beaker.
+Place the magnetic stir bar inside the small beaker, and place the beaker onto a magnetic stir plate. - 4.
+Add 8 ml chitosan working solution to the beaker.
 Turn on the stir plate and slowly increase the stir speed to at least 500 rpm. - 5.
-Add peptide solutions up to 1.5 ml (total of 1500 to 2500 micrograms peptide).
-If adding less peptide solution, make up the volume in dH2O to bring the total to 1.5 ml. - 6.
+Add 1.0 ml peptide solution (total of 1500 micrograms peptide). - 6.
 OPTIONAL adjuvant solutions should be added at this time. - 7.
-Slowly add 1.3 ml TPP solution one drop at a time, and after the last drop is added continue to stir for at least 5 minutes. - 8.
-Optional but recommended: test the pH of the vaccine, and adjust to between 5.0 and 5.5.
+Slowly add 1.0 ml TPP solution one drop at a time, and after the last drop is added continue to stir for at least 5 minutes.